fmerizzi/text_style_comparison/README.md

 The original source images are reported in : [source images](https://github.com/fmerizzi/text_style_comparison/tree/main/new_dataset)

+ The code for producing these results is included in the repo by the name comparing_large_number_images.ipynb

 # medieval writings style comparison and restoration
 Using gram matrices to compare calligraphy from medieval frescoes + deep image prior for text restoration.